Italy seeks Alitalia rescue despite doubts on business logic

 Rome offered a financial lifeline to Alitalia through the state-owned post office, but the plan depends on private shareholders ploughing more money into what many investors regard as a corporate lost cause.

-Cash-strapped Italy is realizing it may no longer keep its flag carrier in national hands.
-However, Rome is loath to accept a politically sensitive sell-out to Air France-KLM (AIRF.PA), Alitalia’s top shareholder with a 25 percent holding, even though analysts say no other option makes business sense.
+Cash-strapped Italy is realising it may no longer keep its flag carrier in national hands.
+However, Rome is loath to accept a politically sensitive sell-out to Air France-KLM, Alitalia’s top shareholder with a 25 percent holding, even though analysts say no other option makes business sense.

 Time is running out.
 Alitalia’s management, the government and banks have held talks daily for the last fortnight to keep the airline’s fleet in the air beyond this week.